Albany Med nurses prepare for one-day strike

-Pinho was hoping tomorrow’s one day strike was not going to happen especially with what’s going on.

-News10 asked Pinho about how she felt about Albany Med officials stated striking during a pandemic was irresponsible.
+She was hoping tomorrow’s one-day strike was not going to happen, especially with what’s going on in terms of the pandemic.
+NEWS10 asked Pinho about how she felt about Albany Med officials stating that striking during a pandemic was irresponsible.

 For more than two years, the New York Nurses Association and Albany Med say they have been negotiating in good faith.
 They are still at a standstill on a contract.

-“They are humble group and there not trying to become millionaires.
+“They are a humble group and they’re not trying to become millionaires.
 They are not looking to get this as a money grab, they want their efforts to be recognized and respected.
-Albany Med management has an opportunity to do that, and they are just choosing not too,” said John Van Denburgh III, President of Communication Workers fo America Local 118.
+Albany Med management has an opportunity to do that, and they are just choosing not to,” said John Van Denburgh III, President of Communication Workers for America Local 118.

 Pinho says they are hoping to reach an agreement with Albany Med and get back to their patients.

 “We are prepared to return to work for our next scheduled shift on Wednesday.
 That is the strike we filed for.
-It’s an unconditional return to work in 24 hours,” said she.
+It’s an unconditional return to work in 24 hours,” she said.

 LATEST STORIES